DynaStride: Dynamic Stride Windowing with MMCoT for Instructional Multi-Scene Captioning: Experiments

-As shown in Table 1, DynaStride consistently outperforms VLLaMA-3 across all metrics, with notable gains in CIDEr, precision, F1, and SBERT similarity.
+\textbf{DynaStride achieves the highest CIDEr score and semantic metrics compared to the baselines.} As shown in Table \ref{table:youcook2-all-metrics}, DynaStride consistently outperforms VLLaMA-3 across all metrics, with notable gains in CIDEr, precision, F1, and SBERT similarity.
 Compared to GPT-4o, DynaStride achieves higher scores on CIDEr, BERT precision, BERT F1, and SBERT similarity, indicating that our captions are not only more relevant but also semantically closer to the ground-truth references.
 These results highlight that our method produces captions that are both more accurate and contextually meaningful.
-Further results on temporal performance, which measures how accurately the model captures the timing and order of events within a video, can be found in the Appendix section (Table 3-5).
+Further results on temporal performance can be found in Appendix \ref{appendix: temporal metrics}.